 Know the Symptoms

-Early symptoms of Lyme disease may include fever, headache, muscle and joint fatigue and an expanding red rash called erythema migrans.
+Early symptoms of Lyme Disease may include fever, headache, muscle and joint fatigue, spasms, numbness or tingling, facial paralysis, fatigue, swollen glands and an expanding red rash called erythema migrans.
 The rash looks like a red bull’s eye.
-However, not all patients with Lyme disease will develop the bull’s eye rash.
+However, not all patients with Lyme Disease will develop the bull’s eye rash.
 If you develop these symptoms or feel like you have the flu, see your health care provider right away.
 Be sure to tell them if you have been camping, fishing or have been active outdoors.

 If left untreated, late Lyme disease symptoms may include cardiac symptoms such as heart palpitations, arthritic symptoms, extreme fatigue, general weakness and central and peripheral nervous system disorders.